Back to the Future: The Game

 Back to the Future: The Game is an episodic graphic adventure video game based on the Back to the Future film franchise.
 The game was developed and published by Telltale Games as part of a licensing deal with Universal Pictures.
 Bob Gale, the co-creator, co-writer, and co-producer of the film trilogy, assisted Telltale in writing the game's story.
 Original actors Michael J. Fox and Christopher Lloyd allowed the developers to use their likenesses in the game for the lead characters Marty McFly and Doc Brown, respectively.
 Although Lloyd reprises his role as Doc, A.J.
-Locascio plays the role of Marty, while Fox later appeared to voice two cameo roles in the final episode, reprising his role as future versions of Marty McFly in addition to playing his forefather William.
+LoCascio voices the role of Marty, while Fox later appeared to voice two cameo roles in the final episode, reprising his role as Marty as three future versions of him, in addition to voicing his forefather William.

-The game is split-up into five episodes available on multiple gaming platforms, the first episode released for Microsoft Windows and OS X on December 22, 2010.
+The game is split up into five episodes available on multiple gaming platforms, the first episode released for Microsoft Windows and OS X on December 22, 2010.
 PlayStation 3 and iOS versions followed in February 2011.
 Episodes 2 through 5 were released throughout February to June 2011, with the final episode released on June 23.
 Telltale published the series as retail products for the PlayStation 3 and Wii consoles for North America.
 Deep Silver published the retail PlayStation 3 and Wii versions for Europe on May 4, 2012.
 To commemorate the films' 30th anniversary, Telltale Games released the game on PlayStation 4, Xbox 360, and Xbox One on October 13, 2015.
-The ports feature updated voice work from Tom Wilson, who played Biff Tannen in the films (Biff was voiced by Kid Beyond in the original release).
+The ports feature updated voice work from Thomas F. Wilson, who played Biff Tannen in the films (Biff was voiced by Kid Beyond in the original release).

 Gameplay

 Back to the Future: The Game is a graphic adventure played from a third-person perspective.
-The player controls Marty to explore the 3D environments using either the keyboard, mouse or game controller to move around.
+The player controls Marty to explore the 3D environments using either the keyboard, mouse or game controller to move.
 The player can have Marty examine objects, talk to non-player characters (initiating dialog through conversation trees), and perform specific actions in order to solve puzzles and progress the game.
 Some items can be picked up and stored in Marty's inventory, and then can be used later to interact with other characters or objects.
 The game provides a list of current goals for the player to complete to advance the game.
 The player can access a hint system, revealing one clue at a time from a number of cryptic clues for how to solve a specific puzzle.